 - Battery life: Upto 21 hours

-Apple MacBook Pro 16 is a true powerhouse that will match your busy life with an over-the-top speed.
-This laptop is now available with Intel’s ninth generation of 8-Core i9 processor, delivering unrivaled performance for any laptop in the market.
-Plus, this ultra-powerful notebook has never looked better and continues to impress with stunning display and cutting-edge features such as Touch ID, the innovative Touch Bar, and Touch ID.
+Apple MacBook Pro 16 is a true powerhouse that will match your busy life with over-the-top speed.
+This laptop is now available with Intel’s ninth-generation 8-Core i9 processor, delivering unrivaled performance for any laptop in the market.
+Plus, this ultra-powerful notebook has never looked better and continues to impress with a stunning display and cutting-edge features such as Touch ID, the innovative Touch Bar, and Touch ID.

-For enhanced graphics performance, MacBook Pro now comes with 64GB of unified memory that accelerates performance when working on heavy DAWs and loading heavy Wav samples.
-In addition, this MacBook also features Apple 16-core GPU (Upto 32-Core) that delivers faster performance for video editing and graphic-intensive interfaces and plugins.
+For enhanced graphics performance, the MacBook Pro now comes with 64GB of unified memory that accelerates performance when working on heavy DAWs and loading heavy Wav samples.
+In addition, this MacBook also features an Apple 16-core GPU (to 32-core) that delivers faster performance for video editing and graphics-intensive interfaces and plugins.

 With the latest four-speaker system, MacBook Pro creates incredibly rich and clear sound, perfect for watching movies or listening to music.
 It is even enhanced by an innovative sound algorithm that creates a wider stereo effect.
-The MacBook Pro also features the Apple-designed 6 speaker system with force-canceling woofers which delivers dramatically deeper bass, while raising the volume by up to 25%.
-Moreover, you get three Thunderbolt 3 (USB-C) ports, an HDMI, and a USB 3.1 Gen 2 port, and an SDXC card slot so connectivity and portability are never an issue.
+The MacBook Pro also features the Apple-designed 6-speaker system with force-canceling woofers, which delivers dramatically deeper bass while raising the volume by up to 25%.
+Moreover, you get three Thunderbolt 3 (USB-C) ports, an HDMI, a USB 3.1 Gen 2 port, and an SDXC card slot, so connectivity and portability are never an issue.

 - CPU: CPU: 8-Core 10th Gen i7-10875H

 - GPU: NVIDIA Quadro RTX 5000 Studio Edition

 - RAM: 16GB or 32GB memory